rdmarsh/elm/EXAMPLES.md

 ./elm DeviceList -f customProperties -F customProperties.name:customer.name,customProperties.value:customerA
 ```

-For caveats, see the comments by David Bond on this post: https://communities.logicmonitor.com/topic/1709-get-lm-devicegroup-properties-rest-api/#comment-4129
+For caveats, see the comments by [David Bond] on this post: [Get LM DeviceGroup Properties REST API]

+> "There is no way to effectively filter by effective property"

 ## Find all the values for a custom property